-The State Board operates under national standards as well as under state statues, rules and regulations.
+The State Board operates under national standards as well as under state statutes, rules and regulations.
 We have listed the standards, entities, vendors, etc. that can affect the agency and its operations below.

 American Institute of Certified Public Accountants (AICPA) has been the sole-source provider for the CPA examination and grading services for all the fifty states and six other jurisdictions.
-With the computerized CPA examination, it continues to write the questions and provide advisory grading services.
-However, AICPA's changes to those services or its fees charged candidates are a significant external factor.
-Also, the AICPA maintains its own financial reporting standards, Code of Professional Conduct, and Bylaws which affect CPAs within the states.
+The AICPA continues to write the questions for the computerized CPA examination as well as provide advisory grading services.
+Changes to those services or fees charged to the candidates are a significant external factor.
+Also, the AICPA maintains its own Code of Professional Conduct, Bylaws, and financial reporting standards which affect CPAs within the states.

-National Association of State Boards of Accountancy is the national group comprising Boards from the fifty-six jurisdictions (fifty states and six other jurisdictions: Guam, Northern Mariana Islands, Puerto Rico, Washington, D.C., the Virgin Islands, and American Samoa.)
+National Association of State Boards of Accountancy is the national group comprising regulatory Boards from the fifty-six jurisdictions (fifty states and six other jurisdictions: Guam, Northern Mariana Islands, Puerto Rico, Washington, D.C., the Virgin Islands, and American Samoa.)
 NASBA's mission is to enhance the effectiveness of the State Boards of Accountancy.
 It provides a voice for the Boards through national debates and communications concerning related regulation of CPAs.
 It also provides programs and services; researches and analyzes current and emerging related regulatory issues; assists communication between state boards; and communicates with organizations that may impact the regulation of accounting.

-NASBA provides the national data base system for the computerized CPA examination to provide monitoring and prevention of illegal movement of candidates among jurisdictions.
+NASBA provides the national data base system for the computerized CPA examination to oversee the monitoring and prevention of illegal movement of candidates among jurisdictions.
 NASBA is the contract monitor for the Boards of the three-way contract concerning the computerized examination costs, effectiveness, and security.

-Prometric / Sylvan is under contact as the nationwide provider of the testing centers for computerized CPA examination.
+Prometric / Sylvan is under contract as the nationwide provider of the testing centers for the computerized CPA examination.
 The testing centers must meet specific standards to be and remain secure centers.
 Any change in the testing requirements or vendor could impact the State Board and examination administration.

-Institutes of Higher Education (Colleges and Universities) provide the curriculum and education of candidates that prepare and sit for the CPA examination.
+Institutes of Higher Education (Colleges and Universities) provide the curriculum and education of candidates who prepare and sit for the CPA examination.
 Changes in curriculum and course offerings could impact candidates' success rates for passing examination requirements.

-State and Federal Laws contain mandates with which CPAs must comply when performing services and how firms can be incorporated or organized as businesses which could increase the oversight responsibilities of the Board.
-The Sarbanes-Oxley Act of 2002 is the largest federal legislation passed since the Securities Act of 1934 that affects what CPAs and CPA firms can and must do when auditing and performing services for a public company.
+State and Federal Laws contain mandates with which CPAs must comply when performing services as well as the incorporation and organization of firms as businesses which could potentially increase the oversight responsibilities of the Board.
+The Sarbanes-Oxley Act of 2002 is the largest federal legislation passed since the Securities Act of 1934.
+This act affects what CPAs and CPA firms can and must do when auditing and performing services for a public company.

 Implementation of this act through the Securities Exchange Commission and under a national Public Company Accounting Oversight Board (PCAOB) affects the work of the Board through investigative cooperation and additional monitoring and oversight of affected CPA firms.

-Financial Accounting Standards Board, Government Accounting Standards Board, AICPA, and other U.S. standard setting organizations greatly influence generally accepted accounting principles, generally accepted auditing standards and other professional standards that must be followed by CPAs in the performance of their services, and affects the Board's review of the CPA practices.
+Financial Accounting Standards Board, Government Accounting Standards Board, and other U.S. standard setting organizations (including the AICPA previously mentioned) greatly influence generally accepted accounting principles, generally accepted auditing standards and other professional standards that must be followed by CPAs in the performance of their services, and affects the Board's review of CPA practices.